From the Field

 How do tropical storms and hurricanes get their names?

 Meteorologists name tropical storms and hurricanes to avoid confusion and streamline communication.
-Before the 1950s, they kept track of storms by the order in which they happened in a given year.
-That method became confusing over time and even caused occasional miscommunication when, while multiple storms were looming, a city would receive an alert about the wrong storm.
-The United States has been naming tropical storms and hurricanes since 1953.
-Currently, the World Meteorological Organization names them, adhering to a strict system that consists of a 21-letter list of male and female names on a 6-year rotation.
-The letters Q, U, X, Y, and Z are left off the list.
-Every seventh year, the names recycle, unless the WMO decides to retire a name because it was particularly deadly or costly.
+Before the 1950s, storms were identified in chronological order during a given year, but this occasionally led to miscommunication when multiple storms were happening.
+Since 1953, the World Meteorological Organization (WMO) has named tropical storms and hurricanes using a strict system: a 21-letter list of names, alternating between male and female names, on a six-year rotation.
+The list excludes the letters Q, U, X, Y, and Z. Every seventh year, the names recycle, unless the WMO decides to retire a name because it was particularly deadly or costly.
 Here’s the list of tropical cyclone names for the next six years.

 BACK TO QUESTIONS